Intel x86 Assembly

-We will be using the x86 architecture for this course.
+We will be using the Intel x86 architecture for this course.

-Before we do anything else, let's read over about x86 assembly. https://en.wikipedia.org/wiki/X86_assembly_language
+Next, let's read over about x86 assembly.
+Should be more manageable than that video. https://en.wikipedia.org/wiki/X86_assembly_language

 Specifically, look over the differences between Intel and AT&T syntax.
-This is the same assembly language for the same architecturere, but the syntax is different.
+This is the same assembly language for the same architecture, but the syntax is different.

 In this course, and the vast majority of other online resources, you will be working with Intel syntax.